SACO (Colombia): History

-On June 23, 1934, Ernesto Samper arrived in Bogotá with three Curtiss Kingbird and four American aviators hired to operate them.
-With these aircraft, the SACO expanded its operations to other cities, Bucaramanga, Cartago, Montería and Cartagena.
+During the Hoover Administration, American governors feared that European-owned airlines were violating the Monroe Doctrine (especially SCADTA), so in order to replace SCADTA, they hired Ernesto Samper to create a new airline.
+On 23 June 1934, Samper arrived in Bogotá with three Curtiss Kingbirds and four American aviators hired to operate them.
+With these aircraft, the SACO expanded its operations to other cities—Bucaramanga, Cartago, Montería, and Cartagena.

 Accidents and incidents

 On June 24, 1935, a Ford Trimotor of SACO collided during take off with another Ford Trimotor of SCADTA at Medellín, Colombia.
 15 people were killed, including the world-famous tango singer Carlos Gardel.
 After the accident, the SACO airline stopped operating for some time, while it was reorganized and new aircraft were acquired.